zqureshi/CSC443/pl2/report/analysis.md

 to be traversed completely to find a record whose offset within the page is not known.

-Secondly, the pages themselves are thrown into a heap file with no ordering among them.
+Secondly, the pages themselves are thrown into a page file with no ordering among them.
 This means that to search the file for a specific record, all records of all pages will have to be checked linearly.